Medicare Supplement Open Enrollment: Dates, Rules & Deadlines

 What Is the Medigap Open Enrollment Period?

-The Medicare Supplement Open Enrollment Period (OEP) is a federally protected, one-time, 6-month window that begins on the first day of the month in which you are both age 65 or older and enrolled in Medicare Part B. During this period, insurance companies are legally required to sell you any Medigap plan they offer — no health questionnaires, no medical exams, and no risk of denial.
+The Medicare Supplement Open Enrollment Period (OEP) is a federally protected, one-time, 6-month window that begins on the first day of the month in which you are both age 65 or older and enrolled in Medicare Part B. During this period, insurance companies are legally required to sell you any Medigap plan they offer, with no health questionnaires, no medical exams, and no risk of denial.

 Delayed Part B Enrollment?